warehouse-picking-automation-challenges/picknik/INSTALL.md

     ./configure
     make -j3
     sudo make install all
-    cp /usr/local/lib/libproto* /usr/lib/
+    sudo cp /usr/local/lib/libproto* /usr/lib/

- 2, OPTIONAL install google ceres solver: (you don't need to do this if you have ros installed)
+OPTIONAL install google ceres solver: (you don't need to do this if you have ros installed)

     sudo apt-get install libceres-dev

- 3, OPTIONAL install google log and google flags: (you don't need to do this if you have ros installed)
+OPTIONAL install google log and google flags: (you don't need to do this if you have ros installed)

     sudo apt-get install libgoogle-glog-dev
     sudo apt-get install libgflags-dev

- 4, also make sure you have opencv, boost (you don't need to do this if you have ros installed)
+Also make sure you have opencv, boost (you don't need to do this if you have ros installed)

-### Install CoreDev

-    cd CoreDev
+### Add building shortcut

+If you want, add this to your bashrc or just to the command line:

+	function cmaker()
+	{
+	  rm -rf build
 	  mkdir build
 	  cd build
 	  cmake ..
-    make -j4
+	  make -j
+	}

+### Install CoreDev

+    cd CoreDev
+	cmaker

 ### Install kangaroo (for SDF fusion, ray casting):

-	cd kangaroo
-	mkdir build
-    cd build
+	cd Kangaroo
-	cmake ..
-	make -j4
+	cmaker

 ### Install wallaby (for grid sdf fusion and voxel hashing):

-	cd/wallaby
-	mkdir build
-	cmake ..
-	make -j4
+	cd wallaby
+	cmaker

 ### Install DDTR

+    cd DDTR
 	git submodule init
 	git submodule update
-	mkdir build
-	cd build
-	cmake ..
-	make -j4
+	cmaker

 ## Applications: